-Diabetic Retinopathy Treatment in Fairfax, VA and Rockville, MD
+Diabetic Retinopathy Treatment in Fairfax, VA and Aspen Hill, MD

 If you have diabetes, high blood sugar levels can do damage to your retina, causing its blood vessels to swell, leak or close up.
 All these reactions can cause damage to your eyesight.
 At Dr. Howard Budner & Associates, many of our patients are surprised with a diagnosis of diabetic retinopathy.
 You can have it for some time without ever noticing any symptoms or experiencing only mild vision problems.
 This is a perfect example of why regular eye exams are crucial for vision health; early diagnosis in diabetic retinopathy can save your eyesight if it's caught and treated in time.